esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 - "What are metadata?"
 - "What is an ontology (or controlled vocabulary)?"
 - "What are metadata standards?"
-- "How can I choose the appropriate metadata standard for my data?"
 objectives:
 - "Understand metadata and their role in FAIR data"
 - "Recognize different types of metadata"